 I think my body tries to tell me a lot of things that I don’t take the time to listen to.
-I often treat my body like a slave to my mind and I push it too far past exhaustion, or I don’t take the time to work out some kinks.
+For example, I often treat my body like a slave to my mind and I push it too far past exhaustion, or I don’t take the time to work out some kinks.

-I think it’s good to challenge my body, but I also need to recognize how important it is to listen to what my body is telling me every day, because every day is different.
+Well, it’s good to challenge my body, but I also need to recognize how important it is to listen to what my body is telling me every day, because every day is different.